librenms/librenms/doc/Extensions/Plugin-System.md

     </div>
 </div>
 ```
+- PortTab.php :: This is the class computing the data for the matching blade port-tab.blade.php
 - port-tab.blade.php :: This is called in the Port page,
   in the "Plugins" menu_option that will appear when your plugin gets
   enabled.
 In this blade, you can do your work and display your
   results in a frame.

+- Menu.php :: This is the class computing the data for the matching blade menu.blade.php
 - menu.blade.php :: For a menu entry

+- Page.php :: This is the class computing the data for the matching blade menu.blade.php
 - page.blade.pho :: Here is a good place to add a own LibreNMS page without dependence with a device.
 A good place to create your own lists with special requirements and behavior.

+- Settings.php :: This is the class computing the data for the matching blade settings.blade.php
 - settings.blade.php :: If you need your own settings and variables, you can have a look in the ExamplePlugin.

+- ResourceAccessor.php :: This is a class with no matching blade, intended to allow File/Image download (both static or dynamically generated.
+Can be used to create reports.

 ### PHP Hooks customization